Ashlalala/aajonusnet/md/QNA/Q&A Of May 27, 2012.md

 Campylobactor [pylori] which is a prominent bacteria in the stomach – and the Health Department says “Oh, Campylobactor – that’s a dangerous bacteria”.
 Bullshit!
 It isn’t a dangerous bacteria – it’s part of the digestive process.
-Then as it moves down to the lowerr part of the stomach, the bile secretes it into there - from the bile duct coming from the gall bladder - and that helps digest fat.
+Then as it moves down to the lower part of the stomach, the bile secretes it into there - from the bile duct coming from the gall bladder - and that helps digest fat.
 It helps breaks down larger molecules of fat so that the bacteria that eat fat can infiltrate it